hashintel/hash/apps/hash-api/src/graph/ensure-system-graph-is-initialized/migrate-ontology-types/migrations/README.md

 ## Idempotency

 - Assume that migration files will be run multiple times.
-They should not
+They must leave the database in the same state every time.
 - The helper functions in `util` handle this, e.g.
   - `createXTypeIfNotExists` will not create the type if it already exists
   - `updateSystemEntityType` will only update the type if the new version to assign does not exist